Sunburn Calculator

 How long can you stay in the sun before burning?
-This calculator provides an approximate estimate based on the UV index, your Fitzpatrick skin type, and sunscreen SPF.
+This sunburn calculator gives an approximate UV burn time based on the UV index, your Fitzpatrick skin type, and your sunscreen SPF, so you can plan safe sun and tanning time.
 It uses the concept of minimal erythemal dose (MED) - the UV exposure that causes first reddening.
 These are rough estimates only - actual burn time varies significantly based on many factors.
 Reapply sunscreen regularly.

 How We Calculate This